nextcloud/news/README.md

 #### Manually adding/removing the field
 Instead of triggering an automatic migration, you can of course also add or remove the offending columns manually.

-The exception name itself will give you a hint about what is wrong:
-* **BadFunctionCallException**: Is usually thrown when there are more columns in the database than the code
-* **InvalidFieldNameException**: Is usually thrown when there are more columns in the code than the database

 To find out what you need to add or remove, check the current **appinfo/database.xml** and compare it to your tables in the database and add/remove the appropriate fields.